Northern California Construction Litigation Attorneys

 - Mediation.
 Mediation involves the parties working with a neutral, third-party mediator who facilitates and guides negotiations to help the parties reach an agreement.
 A mediator does not decide a dispute; rather the mediator assists the parties in reaching a voluntary mutually acceptable settlement of the case, which allows the parties to themselves determine the outcome of the dispute.

 - Arbitration.
-For many construction claims, the contract between the parties require that any disputes must be resolved through arbitration if the parties are unable to settle the matter informally or through mediation.
+For many construction claims, the contract between the parties requires that any disputes must be resolved through arbitration if the parties are unable to settle the matter informally or through mediation.
 In arbitration, the parties present evidence, including witnesses and exhibits, to the arbitrator at a formal hearing.
 At the conclusion of the hearing, the arbitrator issues a decision ruling on the merits of the case.
 Arbitration is typically binding, but in some instances, may be non-binding.
 Arbitration, unlike litigation, is private.

 Time Limits for Bringing Construction Claims in California